Crisheight/gpaCalc/README.md

-Provide a CLI menu for the user
+Provides a CLI menu for the user

 Select from: